hamdaniel/Swapster/README.md

 ### Server Not Found During Discovery

 If auto-discovery fails to find the server:
-- Ensure both machines are on the same LAN/subnet
+- **Both machines must be on the same subnet** - UDP broadcast only works within a local network segment
+- **Multiple network adapters**: The controller tries all adapters, prioritizing those with gateways (real adapters over virtual ones like VMware/VirtualBox)
 - Check that Windows Firewall allows **UDP port 2003** on the server (the installer creates this rule automatically)
 - Verify the firewall rules exist on server:
   ```cmd
   netsh advfirewall firewall show rule name="Swapster Discovery"
   netsh advfirewall firewall show rule name="Swapster Server"
   ```
-- Try direct connection: `controller.exe <server_ip> 2003`
+- Try direct connection if on different subnets: `controller.exe <server_ip> 2003`
 - Verify server is running: check Task Manager for `swapster.exe`
+- If built with `L=1`, check logs at `C:\ProgramData\Swapster\swapster_log.txt` on the server

 ## Notes

+- **Discovery Protocol**:
-- LAN discovery uses UDP broadcast (standard network discovery protocol like mDNS/SSDP)
+  - UDP broadcast on port 2003
+  - Client broadcasts: `SWAPSTER_DISCOVER`
+  - Server responds: `SWAPSTER_HERE`
+  - Works only within same subnet; cross-subnet requires direct IP connection
+- **Multi-adapter Support**: Controller automatically tries all network adapters, prioritizing real adapters (with gateways) over virtual ones
+- **Encryption**: All commands use AES-256-CTR encryption with HMAC-SHA256 authentication after initial handshake
 - The installer expects `swapster.exe` to be in the same folder as `installer.bat` when run
 - The installer can be run from a USB drive
-- If multiple Swapster servers are on the same LAN, auto-discovery may connect to any one of them
+- If multiple Swapster servers are on the same LAN, auto-discovery connects to the first one that responds